icons8/lunacy-docs/docs/text.md

 Each font family comes with different sets of weights (also known as font styles), which might include: Regular, Bold, Semibold, Italic, etc.

 The text weight control allows you to select the required font weight.
-If a font has only one weight, the control appears disabled (see the figure below)
+If a font has only one weight, the control appears disabled:

 ![Font weight control](public/text-bold.png)